gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## Protocol Overview {#protocol-overview}

-The CRYPTO Chunk is defined as a method for secure and confidential transfer for SCTP packets.
+The CRYPTO chunk is defined as a method for secure and confidential transfer for SCTP packets.
 This is implemented inside the SCTP protocol, in a sublayer between the SCTP common header handling and the SCTP chunk handling.
-Once an SCTP packet has been received and the SCTP common header has been used to identify the SCTP association, the CRYPTO chunk is sent to the chosen protection engine that will return the SCTP payload containing the plain text SCTP chunks, those chunks will then be handled according to current SCTP protocol specification.
+Once an SCTP packet has been received and the SCTP common header has been used to identify the SCTP association, the CRYPTO chunk is sent to the chosen protection engine that will return the SCTP payload containing the unprotected SCTP chunks, those chunks will then be handled according to current SCTP protocol specification. {{sctp-Crypto-chunk-layering}}
+illustrates the CRYPTO chunk layering in regard to SCTP and the Upper Layer Protocol (ULP).

 ~~~~~~~~~~~ aasvg
 +---------------------+